scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

 We do not discuss the theory and impact of these different choices in this paper.
 Rather, we direct readers to Refs. :cite:`PRR_AA` and :cite:`arxiv_KG` in which all of these choices are discussed.

-In atoMEC, the ion-sphere model is controlled by the `models.ISModel` object.
+In atoMEC, the ion-sphere model is controlled by the :code:`models.ISModel` object.
 Continuing with our Aluminium example, we choose the so-called "neumann" boundary condition, with a "quantum" treatment of the unbound electrons, and choose the LDA exchange functional (which is also the default).
 This model is set up as

 .. code-block:: python